ssurbhi560/ssurbhi560.github.io/_posts/2020-01-16-note-to-self-2.md

 So my mentor shared one of his blogs with me, which gave me some more clarity about what exactly i should get started with.
 So here is what I did :

 1- I started following [Surveillance Self-Defense](https://ssd.eff.org/).

 2- Started using Tor Browser in my laptop as well in phone.
 It takes a little time to connect so I need to be a little more patient to get used it.

 3- Finally learning touch-typing using [gtypist](https://www.gnu.org/software/gtypist/) and seriously it is so much fun to practice that.

 4- Learning Django framework and started working on a project with my friends.

-5- Around a month ago I started using Linux (Ubuntu) and now finally I am all comfortable with it in fact I realized it is much easier to use .
+5- Around a month ago I started using Linux (Ubuntu) and now finally I am all comfortable with it in fact I realized it is much easier to use.

-6- Also I was trying to get familiar with pip's code base so I cloned it and have been trying to understand it better .
+6- Also I was trying to get familiar with pip's code base so I cloned it and have been trying to understand it better.

 7- And lastly I have been following a online course to learn Data Structures and Algorithms and trying to improve my problem solving skills.

-Apart from these, these are a few more things i did:
+Apart from these, these are a few more things I did:

 -Finished reading **Deep Work** by *Cal Newport* and **The 5am Club** by *Robin Sharma*.
 Also got a few more books to read for next couple of months.
 -Made some good changes in my sleeping schedule and also stopped using social media .